Eric Haase Player Props: Tigers vs. Red Sox

 - The 8.8 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 14th in MLB.

-- The Red Sox have a 4.34 team ERA that ranks 17th among all league pitching staffs.
+- The Red Sox's 4.32 team ERA ranks 17th across all MLB pitching staffs.

-- The left-hander last pitched on Thursday, June 1 against the Cincinnati Reds, when he threw 3 2/3 innings, allowing one earned run while giving up five hits.
+- In his last time out on Monday against the Kansas City Royals, the righty went 6 2/3 innings, giving up one earned run while surrendering six hits.

-- In 11 games this season, the 34-year-old has a 4.58 ERA and 10.8 strikeouts per nine innings, while allowing a batting average of .243 to opposing hitters.
+- In 19 games this season, the 24-year-old has amassed an ERA of 3.64, with 7.5 strikeouts per nine innings.
+Opponents are batting .249 against him.

 © 2023 Data Skrive.
 All rights reserved.